MetaFam/metagame-wiki/docs/handbook/glossary.md

 ## DApp

-Decentralized apllications (dapps) are web applications powered by smart contracts.
+Decentralized applications (dapps) are web applications powered by smart contracts.
 Instead of using centralized servers or databases, dapps rely on the blockchain as their backends for program logic and storage.

 ## Decentralized Factory